MauricioMilano/coder-api/README.md

 **You might need to configure the npx package for ngrok.**

-You must create a ngrok account and get your token.
+And to configure, you must create a ngrok account and get your token.
 It's free!

 After you create your account, go to https://dashboard.ngrok.com to get your token.
 ![image](./docs/ngrok.png)